bhardy/minesweeperb/README.md

 - [ ] fix issue where you can't flag fast on mobile
 - [ ] simplify settings
 - [ ] remove click outside to dismiss end-game modals
+- [ ] add keyboard shortcut for new game

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).